TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-npm-provenance-github-actions.md

   uses: ./.github/workflows/npm-publish.yml
 ```

-Pulling publishing out as a separate workflow also made me realize that I'd forgotten to include the `id-token` permissions needed for publishing with provenance.
+Pulling publishing out as a separate workflow also made me realize that I'd forgotten to include the `id-token` permissions needed for trusted publishing.
 Here's the complete workflow.

 {% raw %}